canonical/buildkit/diff.v0.11.md

    CGO_ENABLED=0 xx-go build -o /rootlesskit ./cmd/rootlesskit && \
    xx-verify --static /rootlesskit

-@@ -211,8 +227,8 @@ FROM binaries AS buildkit-windows
+@@ -205,14 +233,14 @@ FROM buildkit-export AS buildkit-linux
+ COPY --link --from=binaries / /usr/bin/
+ ENTRYPOINT ["buildkitd"]

+-FROM binaries AS buildkit-darwin
++# FROM binaries AS buildkit-darwin

+-FROM binaries AS buildkit-windows
- # this is not in binaries-windows because it is not intended for release yet, just CI
+-# this is not in binaries-windows because it is not intended for release yet, just CI -COPY --link --from=buildkitd /usr/bin/buildkitd /buildkitd.exe +# FROM binaries AS buildkit-windows
- COPY --link --from=buildkitd /usr/bin/buildkitd /buildkitd.exe
++# # this is not in binaries-windows because it is not intended for release yet, just CI +# COPY --link --from=buildkitd /usr/bin/buildkitd /buildkitd.exe

 -FROM --platform=$BUILDPLATFORM alpine:${ALPINE_VERSION} AS cni-plugins
 -RUN apk add --no-cache curl